stevenagechessclub/stevenagechessclub.github.io/test/md/silverware.md

 The original Puller Cup was lost in the early 1960s but was returned to the Herts Chess Assocation in 1970.
 From 1975, it was awarded to the winners of a Team Tournament.
 See the [August 1986 HCA News Bulletin](https://e2-e4.co.uk/Herts-Mag/1986-August-No20.pdf) page 18 for more information:

-Stevenage have won this in:
+Stevenage have won the Old Puller Cup in:

 - 1982 (Pin Green)
 - 1979